ezaan-aslam/Peter-AI-Voice-Assistant/README.md

 - PyGetWindow
 - Screen Brightness Control

-## Installation
+ Installation

 Install the required Python libraries:

-pip install SpeechRecognition pyttsx3 pyaudio pyautogui screen-brightness-control requests pygetwindow How to Run
+`pip install SpeechRecognition pyttsx3 pyaudio pyautogui screen-brightness-control requests pygetwindow`

+ How to Run

 Run the following command:

-python "AI voice Assistant.py"
+`python "AI voice Assistant.py"`

 Then give voice commands such as:

-"Peter open YouTube"
-"Peter play Believer"
-"Peter search AI"
-"Peter open Notepad"
+- `Peter open YouTube`
+- `Peter play Believer`
+- `Peter search AI`
+- `Peter open Notepad`
-"Peter calculate 25 plus 50"
+- `Peter calculate 25 plus 50`
-"Peter what's the weather in Rawalpindi"
+- `Peter what's the weather in Rawalpindi`
-"Peter increase volume"
-"Peter take screenshot"
-"Peter stop"
+- `Peter increase volume`
+- `Peter take screenshot`
+- `Peter stop`

  Project Purpose

 The purpose of this project is to develop a voice-controlled assistant that can interact with a computer and perform everyday tasks through natural voice commands.